solodev/cloud-documentation/src/index.md

 **Developer (FREE)**

-This plan is our free launchpad for building apps and containers in your own private catalog.
+The developer plan is our free launchpad for building apps and containers in your own private catalog.
 You can develop custom apps with advanced cloud and container options and streamlined collaboration with multiple users, groups and organizations.
 This is the default plan you will enroll in upon account creation.

 **Seller ($99/month)**